conductor-oss/conductor/docs/docs/reference-docs/dynamic-fork-task.md

 ```

 * `dynamicForkTasksInputParamName` This is a JSON map of task or
-sub-workflow objects and all of the input parameters that these tasks will need to run.
+sub-workflow objects and all the input parameters that these tasks will need to run.

 ```
 "dynamicTasksInput":{